 Training Engagements

-Ms. Thevenin has designed arbitration training and mediation advocacy training programs for the International Chamber of Commerce, the Arbitration Committee of the United States Council for International Business, the American Bar Association Dispute Resolution Section, in-house counsel in Brazil and government officials in Tanzania.
+Ms. Thevenin has designed arbitration and mediation advocacy training programs for the International Chamber of Commerce, the Arbitration Committee of the United States Council for International Business, the American Bar Association Dispute Resolution Section, in-house counsel in Brazil, and government officials in Tanzania.

 Languages

-Ms. Thevenin also serves as an external general counsel for the United States Council for International Business (USCIB/ICC USA), the U.S. national committee to the ICC International Court of Arbitration© and manages its Arbitration & ADR Committee, which, inter alia, provides assistance in the nomination of U.S. arbitrators, makes referrals to parties seeking arbitration practitioners and arbitrators, and serves as a resource for the U.S. business community about the ICC’s dispute resolution services.
-Aside from general corporate counsel duties, Ms. Thevenin also manages requests for USCIB to participate in amicus brief filings on issues of relevance to USCIB’s membership.
+Ms. Thevenin recently served as an external general counsel for the United States Council for International Business (USCIB/ICC USA), the U.S. national committee to the ICC International Court of Arbitration©.
+She managed its Arbitration & ADR Committee, which, among other things, provided assistance in the nomination of U.S. arbitrators, made referrals to parties seeking arbitration practitioners and arbitrators, and served as a resource for the U.S. business community about the ICC’s dispute resolution services.
+Aside from general corporate counsel duties, Ms. Thevenin also managed requests for USCIB to participate in amicus brief filings on issues relevant to USCIB’s membership.

-Ms. Thevenin was an adjunct professor of the Arbitration Practicum course at Fordham Law School responsible for helping prepare Fordham’s Vis Moot teams in Hong Kong and Vienna, and was also a special counsel in and global coordinator of Baker & McKenzie’s International Arbitration Practice Group.
-Before joining Baker & McKenzie, Ms. Thevenin was deputy director of arbitration and ADR for North America for the ICC International Court of Arbitration© in New York.
+Ms. Thevenin was an adjunct professor of the Arbitration Practicum course at Fordham Law School responsible for helping prepare Fordham’s Vis Moot teams in Hong Kong and Vienna and was also a special counsel in and global coordinator of Baker & McKenzie’s International Arbitration Practice Group.
+Before joining Baker & McKenzie, Ms. Thevenin was deputy director of arbitration and ADR for North America for the ICC International Court of Arbitration in New York.
+During her tenure, she helped launch the ICC International Mediation Competition and developed the USCIB Young Arbitrators Forum (YAF), drafting the proposal for the ICC to make YAF a global organization.
 Ms. Thevenin started her career practicing international litigation and arbitration at a boutique law firm in Miami, Florida.

-Ms. Thevenin also advises on arbitrations, mediation strategy, dispute boards, expertise and expedited proceedings, ad hoc cases and use of pre-arbitral referee as well as and emergency arbitration procedures.
-Her extensive experience includes arbitrations under various institutional rules, including the ICC, ICDR, UNCITRAL and ICSID and advising on early resolution of matters that would otherwise become formal disputes.
-Ms. Thevenin’s areas of experience include international commercial litigation and arbitration, creditor’s rights and business torts.
-She has handled disputes for multinational companies and governments in the construction and engineering, financial services, commercial real estate and aviation industries, often involving issues concerning mergers and acquisition, sales, distribution, licensing, technology transfer and leasing agreements.
+Ms. Thevenin also advises on arbitrations, mediation strategy, dispute boards, expertise, expedited proceedings, ad hoc cases, and the use of pre-arbitral referees, as well as emergency arbitration procedures.
+Her extensive experience includes arbitrations under various institutional rules, including the ICC, ICDR, UNCITRAL, and ICSID, and advising on early resolution of matters that would otherwise become formal disputes.
+Ms. Thevenin’s areas of experience include international commercial litigation and arbitration, creditor’s rights, and business torts.
+She has handled disputes for multinational companies and governments in the construction and engineering, financial services, commercial real estate, and aviation industries, often involving issues concerning mergers and acquisitions, sales, distribution, licensing, technology transfer, and leasing agreements.

 - Arbitrator and mediator in international commercial disputes, the most recent of which includes: